By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 4. This is not fear – I am on the jazz.

 Change, new experiences, can provoke anxiety.
 Some people, they look for all the things that could go wrong and the result is they stay stuck.
-Really successful people reframe those butterflies in their stomach as excitement.
+Really successful people reframe those butterflies in their stomachs as excitement.
 New experiences become their friends.

 What possibilities could you get excited about?
 What novel situations could give you the chance to shine?